plone/training/chapter02.rst

     $ ./bin/instance fg

-This starts Plone and we can see what it's doing
+This starts Plone and we can see what it is doing

 It offers the following options::